-Storytellers no doubt look to the Albanian Alps for inspiration – the so-called “Accursed Mountains” are spattered with “Blood Feud Towers”, but the scary names and brutal topography belie their gentler side.
-You’ll barely believe you’re still in Europe as you pass traditionally attired villagers and farmers leading donkeys through this astounding, wild landscape.
-Take a multi-day hiking or cycling tour to explore deeper.
+Storytellers no doubt look to the Albanian Alps for inspiration – but the scary names and brutal topography belie their gentler side.
+You’ll barely believe you’re still in Europe as you pass traditionally attired villagers, deep blue rivers and farmers leading donkeys through this astounding, wild landscape.
+Multi-day hiking or cycling tours explore deeper – or snowshoe here in winter.